-The key here is to shift the focus from what others do or say to noticing what my heart tags it me to do.
+The key here is to shift the focus from what others do or say to notice what my heart tags me to do.
 What is it the feels right?
 If it is giving, then give the best you can.
 If it is loving, then love the best you can.
 If it is sharing your thoughts, then share the best you can.
 Just keep your focus on your action of doing your best and then bring appreciation to those moments.
 There’s no

 3. Repeating Bad Decisions Year After Year Out of Guilt of Obligation.

 As a family, it is important to invest some energy into reviewing previous holiday seasons.
 And noticing what worked and what didn’t work.
 It’s a typical human fault that we adopt a “losing strategy” and yet tend to repeat this over and over despite our pain and suffering.
 So, plan a 30-minute family review session over dinner.
-The reason behind this family discussion is to increase awareness of what has worked and what din’t work.
-Be honest about the time, energy and psychological costs of various decisions.
+The reason behind this family discussion is to increase awareness of what has worked and what didn’t work.
+Be honest about the time, energy, and psychological costs of various decisions.